EU Licensed4.8/5

 Clinical implications:

-• Conversely, patients who tolerate gabapentin well may find pregabalin more sedating
+• The other way round, if you tolerate gabapentin well, you may find pregabalin more sedating

-• Switching between the two should be done under medical supervision with gradual cross-titration
+• Switching between the two should be done under medical supervision, with a slow cross-titration

 What the evidence says:

-Both carry similar warnings regarding sedation, misuse potential and the need for gradual dose changes.
+Both carry similar warnings about sedation, misuse and the need to change the dose slowly.

 FAQ